arun13go/AzureCognitiveService/Readme.md

 Azure Form Recognizer enable to create Composed models.
 A composed model is created by taking a collection of custom models and assigning them to a single model built from your form types.
 When a document is submitted for analysis using a composed model, the service performs a classification to decide which custom model best represents the submitted document.

-Sample code in this repo to provide an idea to use API Endpoint to access the Form Recognizer compose model  to extract relevent entity from the document.
+Sample code in this repo to provide an idea on how to use API Endpoint to access the Form Recognizer compose model  to extract relevent entity from the document.

 There are 3 code sample avialable: